-GED Holder Requirements: The above ACT/SAT requirements do not apply to GED holders.
-However, many of our academic colleges require ACT/SAT scores for direct admission into a program.
-Students utilizing the GED must submit an official copy of their GED (General Education Development) diploma and scores.
+GED Holder Requirements: Students utilizing the GED must submit an official copy of their GED (General Education Development) scores.
 You can obtain a copy of your GED from the Department of Education in the state where you took the GED test.